Animal Encounters & Experiences in Newcastle, Lake Macquarie & Hunter

 Learn about koala conservation by visiting the Port Stephens Koala Sanctuary.
 This facility supports the long-term rehabilitation and preservation of koalas.
 This joint venture between Port Stephens Council and Port Stephens Koalas is a place where people can visit and observe sick, injured and orphaned koalas receiving care.

 The Sanctuary features a Story Walk.
 This is a 250-metre long pathway that tells the story through larger than life sculptures and signs about “Kasey”, a locally rescued koala who was nursed back to health.
 You can also see who is at the Koala Hospital.
 Visitors can look through a purpose-built viewing window as veterinary staff care for sick and injured koalas (depending on treatment times).
-Read our review of Port Stephens Koala Sanctuary to find out more
+For more information, read the Newy with Kids review of Port Stephens Koala Sanctuary.

 Tilligerry Habitat